USA Banner

 Contract Specialist

-Tammy Taylor is a contracting officer (CO) in the Innovative Research Design and Deployment Division of the U.S. DOT Volpe Center, located in Cambridge, Massachusetts.
-She has served as a CO of U.S. DOT’s SBIR program since June 2016.
-In addition to her work on SBIR, Taylor served as the U.S. DOT Volpe Center’s Disability Employment Program Manager for a three-year term that began in June 2015.
-Taylor also acts in an independent role as the president of the Recreational Association of Volpe Employees.
-She has extensive government acquisition and leadership experience.
+Tammy Taylor is a contracting officer (CO) with extensive government acquisition and leadership experience.
+She has dual Federal Acquisition Institute certifications as a Federal Acquisition Certification (FAC-C) Professional Contracting Officer and a Federal Acquisition Contracting Officer’s Representative (FAC-COR).
+Taylor has served as a CO of U.S. DOT’s Small Business Innovation Research (SBIR) program since June 2016.
+In addition to her work on SBIR, she served as the U.S. DOT Volpe Center’s Disability Employment Program Manager for a three-year term that began in June 2015.

-Prior to joining the U.S. DOT Volpe Center, Taylor worked as a team lead CO managing the work of up to nine contract specialists at the Department of Defense’s Hanscom Air Force Base.
-Before that, she spent almost 20 years at the U.S. Army’s Soldier Systems Center.
-While most of these years were in the contracting field, she also did work in the logistics and administrative operation fields.
-Taylor holds a bachelor’s degree in business administration and a master’s degree in management, both from Emmanuel College (Boston, MA).
+Prior to joining the U.S. DOT Volpe Center, Taylor worked as a team lead CO for the Base Support Operation Maintenance Directorate managing the work of several contract specialists at Department of Defense’s Hanscom Air Force Base.
+Before that, she spent almost 20 years at the U.S. Army’s Soldier Systems Center working on myriad high visibility warfighter supply, service, and research and development acquisitions such as Kevlar body armor and Operation Enduring Freedom Small Unmanned Aerial Systems.
+While most of her Army years were in the contracting field, Taylor also worked in the logistics and administrative operation fields.
+She holds a bachelor’s degree in business administration and a master’s degree in management, both from Emmanuel College.

 Transportation Policy Analyst

-Hoai Thuong Tran is a transportation policy analyst in the Innovative Research Design and Deployment Division at the U.S. DOT Volpe Center.
-She currently supports a variety of transportation projects, including the Thriving Communities Program through the Office of the Secretary and other works through FHWA.
-Before joining the U.S. DOT Volpe Center, Tran worked as the community wellness planner for the Town of Randolph, MA where she helped to advance local initiatives aimed at improving residents’ health outcomes.
-Prior to that, she worked for the Conservation Law Foundation in Boston, MA.
-She has a BS in Environmental Science, Geology from Northeastern University (Boston, MA) and an MA in Urban and Environmental Policy and Planning from Tufts University (Medford, MA).
+Hoai Tran is a transportation policy analyst, supporting the Office of the Secretary and FHWA on a variety of transportation projects focused on stakeholder engagement, AI capacity building, roadway safety, and transportation construction best practices.
+Before joining the U.S. DOT Volpe Center, she worked as a community wellness planner for the town of Randolph, MA where she advanced local initiatives aimed at improving health outcomes.
+Prior to that, Tran worked for the Conservation Law Foundation in Boston, MA.
+She has a BS in Environmental Science, Geology from Northeastern University and an MA in Urban and Environmental Policy and Planning from Tufts University.

 Technology Policy Analyst

-Samuel Waitt is a technology policy analyst at the U.S. DOT Volpe Center’s Innovative Research Design and Deployment Division in Cambridge, MA.
-He primarily manages U.S. DOT Volpe Center support to the Office of the Under Secretary of Transportation for Policy.
-Waitt also provides supports to the Department’s University Transportation Center Program (UTC) and Intelligent Transportation Systems Joint Program Office’s (ITS JPO) Complete Trip – ITS4US Deployment Program.
+Samuel Waitt is a technology policy analyst.
+He primarily manages U.S. DOT Volpe Center support to the Office of the Under Secretary of Transportation for Policy, including the Modernizing NEPA Challenge.
+Additionally, he provides support to the Department’s University Transportation Center Program (UTC), FHWA’s SBIR program, and FHWA’s EAR program.

-Prior to joining the U.S. DOT Volpe Center, Waitt spent four years as a 6th grade science teacher in central Indiana until pursuing his master’s degree during which he was a STIPDG intern at FRA in Washington, D.C.
-He holds a master’s degree in Political Science from Ball State University (Muncie, IN) and a bachelor’s degree in Elementary Education from Purdue University (West Lafayette, IN).
+Prior to joining the U.S. DOT Volpe Center, Waitt spent four years as a 6th grade science teacher in central Indiana and completed a policy internship with FRA in Washington, D.C.
+He holds a master’s degree in political science from Ball State University and a bachelor’s degree in elementary education from Purdue University.

 Program Analyst

-Melissa Wong has more than 25 years of experience designing, deploying, analyzing, and managing complex research initiatives across the private and public sectors.
-She joined the U.S. DOT Volpe Center in 2013.
-Since then, Wong has served as the program manager of U.S. DOT’s SBIR program.
-In addition to her work on SBIR, she supports ITS JPO on many projects that involve connected and automated vehicles, cybersecurity, privacy, environmental applications, and strategic planning.
+Melissa Wong has more than 25 years of experience designing, deploying, analyzing, and managing complex research and grant initiatives across the private and public sectors.
+She joined the U.S. DOT Volpe Center in 2013 and currently is focused on managing and supporting a number of grant programs, such as Strengthening Mobility and Revolutionizing Transportation (SMART) and University Transportation Centers (UTC) grants.
+Additionally, she supports ITS JPO on connected and automated vehicles, cybersecurity, privacy, environmental applications, and strategic planning initiatives.